 ACC requires college faculty and students participating in clinical and laboratory programs that require the handling of blood, blood products, or body fluids to observe standard precautions and safety guidelines prescribed by the U.S. Public Health Service.
 College faculty will supervise students in clinical and laboratory experiences and monitor compliance with the precautions and guidelines prescribed by the U.S. Health Service.

-Educational pamphlets on the subject of HIV/AIDS prevention are available in the Student Services Office and are provided to students upon request.
+Educational pamphlets on the subject of HIV/AIDS prevention are available in the campus Student Affairs office and are provided to students upon request.
 Likewise, information on prevention of other communicable diseases shall be made available upon request.
 This information is available through the Environmental Health, Safety, and Insurance Office.
 The college also requires students to read information on bacterial meningitis (its causes and how to avoid it) as part of the application process.

 The medical history or records of any employee or student are considered confidential information and may not be released without the individual’s consent, except as otherwise provided by law.